 Within reason, food or drink expenses incurred while having a business meeting are deductible business expenses.
 You should record the expenses at their full cost in your bookkeeping, and on your tax return, report them at 50% of the total cost.

-However, if you’re just going to a coffee shop to get out of the house and get work done, those expenses are not deductible.
+However, if you’re just going to a coffee shop to get out of the house and get work done, those expenses unfortunately aren’t deductible.

-There are many more deductions available to small business owners, but these are the ones most commonly asked about.
-When trying to decide whether or not something is a business expense, think about whether it helped you to run your business or make your business better.
-And don’t be afraid to ask for help from an expert when needed.
+However, while these are the deductions most commonly asked about, there are many more deductions available to creatives and small business owners.
+So, when trying to decide whether or not something is a business expense, think about whether it helped you to run your business or make your business better.